MANTA RAY

 The Maldives supports the largest known population of reef manta rays (Mobula alfredi) anywhere in the world and these charismatic creatures have become an iconic species for the island nation.
 Often described as gentle giants, manta rays are completely harmless, eating only zooplankton and possessing no harmful defense mechanisms such as a barb in their tail.
 Reef manta rays can grow up to 4.5 meters in diameter (wingtip to wingtip) while oceanic manta rays (Mobula birostris) can grow to up to 6.8 meters.
 The size of these animals and their social nature makes them magical to interact with and many tourists visit the Maldives with a keen desire to encounter manta rays.

-MANTA RAYS aND
+MANTA RAYS AND

 SUSTAINABLE TOURISM